Forza Motorsport 2: Gameplay

 Forza Motorsport 2 is a simulation racing video game on the Xbox 360 and the sequel to Forza Motorsport, which was released for the Xbox in 2005.
 Players compete in events around the globe using real licensed cars on a variety of real-world and fictional courses.
 It features an arcade mode, meant more for quickplay of races, and a career mode, which is focused on long-term play.
-Career mode spans several racing disciplines, spanning from racing of common commuter cars to those in racing series such as Super GT and Deutsche Tourenwagen Masters as well as other sports car racing series.
+Career mode spans several racing disciplines.
+Players can drive anything from common commuter cars to rare and expensive cars such as the Super GT and Deutsche Tourenwagen Masters vehicles.
 The game supports split-screen, System Link and Xbox Live multiplayer gaming.
 Split-screen allows two-player head-to-head racing, while both System Link and Xbox Live allow up to eight players to participate in a single race.
 Using Xbox Live, players can also buy in-game cars through the game's auction house, sell and 'gift' cars.

 Most cars in Forza 2 can be visually customized with both aerodynamic parts as well as graphics.
-1,000 layers of graphics can be created with the livery editor to draw shapes, letters and pictures onto a car.
-According to the developer, it is preventing possible copyright conflicts, also reducing loads in online races.
+In Forza, 600 layers of graphics could be used to customize the exterior of your vehicle; however, in Forza 2, 4,000 layers of graphics can be created with the livery editor to draw shapes, letters and pictures onto a car.
 Paint schemes can be auctioned online to other players for in-game credits.
 Many players reproduced paint schemes appeared in real world, or creating Itashas through this system.
 There are 349 cars available (including downloadable content) in Forza Motorsport 2.
 They are divided into six production classes and four race classes.
 A car's class can limit races for which it is eligible.
 The final list of cars was revealed on April 20, 2007.
 Famous racing car drivers from racing series such as Deutsche Tourenwagen Masters, Formula One and Le Mans Series will appear in exhibition races if the player selects racing cars for the race.
 Some drivers include Allan McNish, Pedro Lamy, Johnny Herbert, Max Papis, Kamui Kobayashi, Satoshi Motoyama, Yuji Ide, Teppei Natori, Tommy Archer, Seiji Ara, Masahiko Kageyama, Alain Menu, Luc Alphand and Christophe Bouchut.
 Developers of the Forza series also appear in certain races, such as Dan Greenawalt and Michael Caviezel.